Common Configuration (SIP)

 SIP Accounts

-Each SIP Account definition defines an account identity which we recognise for inbound request processing.
-Account membership is determined by simple exact or prefix match of the offered “From” address URI.
+Each SIP Account definition defines an account identity which is recognised for inbound request processing.
+Account membership is determined by simple exact or prefix match of the offered From address URI.

 Note that if sip_auth_schema is configured to be open then SIP Account checking is completely bypassed for all inbound requests, and the sip_accounts configuration is irrelevant.